Welfare UK Style

 This week on Facebook: The UK 2010 State of the nation¹ reported on poverty, worklessness and welfare dependency in the UK that: “Over the past 10 years we have seen more and more money spent on the benefits system in an attempt to move people from below the 60% poverty threshold to above it.
 Expenditure on child-related benefits alone has almost doubled.
 Yet despite this expenditure, the figures in this document show that this approach is failing.

-Income inequality is at its highest since records began; millions of people are simply parked on benefits with little hope of ever progressing into work; there are 800,000 more working age adults in poverty than in 1998/99; and high levels of family breakdown, educational failure, addiction and health inequality are having a severe impact on outcomes for both adults and children.” [sic]
+Income inequality is at its highest since records began; millions of people are simply parked on benefits with little hope of ever progressing into work. high levels of family breakdown, educational failure, addiction and health inequality are having a severe impact on outcomes for both adults and children.” [sic¹]

-A nation’s social welfare programme is a complex issue, made a cause célèbre↔ by politicians seeking to raise votes and with political parties using the nation’s social welfare programme to blame others for its inadequate funding and the consequential↔¹ effects.
-What every political party lacks — and will always lack — is any solution to the funding required for a social welfare programme that meets every societal↔ demand.
+A nation’s social welfare programme is a complex issue, used by politicians as a cause célèbre, seeking to raise votes from an unwitting electorate and to further their careers with political parties.
+This programme is used by politicians and their support in news media and on social media, to blame others for its inadequate funding and the consequential effects.
+This, despite politicians financing every budget by deficit spending.
+What every political party lacks — and will always lack — is any solution to the funding required for a social welfare programme that meets every societal demand.

 Social welfare program: any of a variety of governmental programs designed to protect citizens from the economic risks and insecurities of life.
 The most common types of programs provide benefits to the elderly or retired, the sick or invalid, dependent survivors, mothers, the unemployed, the work-injured, and families.
 Methods of financing and administration and the scope of coverage and benefits vary widely among countries.
 Britannica — Social welfare program